heyyakash/realtime-weather-aggregator/README.md

 ## How to run the application through Docker
 1. Clone this repository
-2. Go to local directory where the repository was cloned
+2. Open the project directory locally
 3. Create a `.env` file.
 4. Enter the following details in the .env file
     ```